reduxjs/redux/README.md

 // 1
 ```

-Instead of mutating the state directly, you specify the mutations you want to happen with plain objects called _actions_.
+Instead of mutating the state directly, you describe "what's happened" with plain objects called _actions_.
 Then you write a special function called a _reducer_ to decide how every action transforms the entire application's state.

 This architecture might seem like an overkill for a counter app, but the beauty of this pattern is how well it scales to large and complex apps.
 It also enables very powerful developer tools, because it is possible to trace every mutation to the action that caused it.
 You can record user sessions and reproduce them just by replaying every action.